isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bugs/index.md

 First, the bug injects a mumbling agent into your body such that youll only feel the bites after about 10 minutes. https://www.youtube.com/watch?v=PfuJ8iIMSKY
 ## Conclusion
-On the�pictures of bed bugs;
+On thepictures of bed bugs;
 males wont lay eggs like their female counterparts.
 They all have six legs, are brown, and are about an apple seed in size.
 None of them will take care of the young nymphs or eggs.